OlgaCarvalho/first_personal_website/pages/work.md

 To help determine whether a cyber-incident has any current or future negative impact on the organization’s monitored network and goals, research in mission impact assessment tries to estimate that impact.
 In this context, **BIA (Business Impact Assessment)** was created as a simulation platform, where one is able to simulate business-process impact by a cyber-threat landscape affecting organizational assets.

+#### Publications
+* CIIA: Critical Infrastructure Impact Assessment @ Symposium on Applied Computing (SAP) – 2022
-You can read about **BIA** in the *Impact Propagation in Airport Systems* article published at Cyber-Physical Security for Critical Infrastructures Protection (CPS4CIP) conference.
+* Impact Propagation in Airport Systems @ Cyber-Physical Security for Critical Infrastructures Protection (CPS4CIP) – 2020